 Her research interests include: modes of incorporation and immigrant adaptation from an international comparative perspective; historical and regional analysis of ‘race’ beyond the Western paradigm, as well as cross-disciplinary analysis of ‘race’; human trafficking in women to the U.S. and Japan; and gender and sexuality in Japanese popular culture media, in particular Yaoi/BL.

-She is currently an Assistant Professor of Sociology at Texas A&M University and is an affiliated faculty member in the Race and Ethnic Studies Institute and the Asian Studies Program.
 She was a Visiting Scholar at the Center for Advanced Study in the Behavioral Sciences (CASBS) and the Center for Comparative Studies in Race and Ethnicity (CCSRE), Stanford University, in 2009-10.
 She was a Visitor in the School of Social Science at the Institute for Advanced Study (IAS), Princeton in 2008-09.

 Previously, she lectured at the Center for the Study of Ethnicity and Race (CSER) and the Weatherhead East Asian Institute (WEAI) at Columbia University.
 She was also an Abe Fellow of the Social Science Research Council (SSRC), a postdoctoral fellow in the Expanding East Asian Studies Program (ExEAS) at Columbia University, and a postdoctoral fellow at the Center for Comparative Immigration Studies (CCIS) at the University of California, San Diego.